patrickingle/phpdesktop-wordpress-sqlite/www/wp-content/plugins/server-info/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin works with all major PHP versoins? =
+= Does this plugin works with all major PHP versions? =

-Yes, it works with all major PHP versions and I have tested it with PHP version 5.3, 5.4, 5.5 and 5.6.
+Yes, it works with all major PHP versions and I have tested it with PHP version 5.3, 5.4, 5.5, 5.6, 7.0 and 7.1.

 == Screenshots ==

+1. WordPress Dashboard Widget.

-1. Separate Page for Detailed Server Information.
+2. Separate Page for Detailed Server Information.

-2. WordPress Dashboard Widget.

 == Changelog ==

+= 2.5 =
+* Revamped UI
+* Added WordPress Information section
+* Fixed Multiple Bugs
+* Moved Server Info page under Settings

+= 2.0.1 =
+* Changed dashboard icon for the menu item of Server Info

 = 2.0 =
 * Removed MySQL Client Version